ArchitectureAPI Architecture

 Technologies:

-• Supabase: PostgreSQL database and auth
+• Supabase: PostgreSQL database, auth, and storage

 • PostgreSQL: Relational database